 Through our education programs — Verizon Mobile Learning Academy and the Verizon Innovative App Challenge — we are using mobile technology to increase student achievement and interest in STEM.

 We’re transforming the entire classroom by infusing mobile technology into every aspect of the learning environment.
-From providing students with 24/7 connected access to mobile devices, to empowering teachers with comprehensive, in-depth training and resources.

 DISCOVER THE POCKET POLL APP